Feature Attribution in 5G Intrusion Detection: A Statistical vs. Logic-Based Comparison: Results

 SHAP values range from 0 to 1.17 for the PFCP use case.
-Explanations again show considerable variability: in the Session Deletion Flood (Figure \ref{fig:shap_3a}), \textit{Fwd IAT Min} is most important, while \textit{Dst IP} and \textit{Fwd Pkts/s} fluctuate; in the Modification Flood (DROP) (Figure \ref{fig:shap_3b}), \textit{Fwd IAT Min} and \textit{Dst Port} are unstable.
+Explanations again show considerable variability: in the Session Deletion Flood (Figure \ref{fig:shap_3a}), \textit{Fwd IAT Min} is the most important, while \textit{Dst IP} and \textit{Fwd Pkts/s} fluctuate; in the Modification Flood (DROP) (Figure \ref{fig:shap_3b}), \textit{Fwd IAT Min} and \textit{Dst Port} {exhibit low stability.}

 The heatmaps in Figure \ref{fig:vote_stab} visualize the stability of VoTE-XAI explanations across the three datasets by highlighting recurring feature patterns within each attack type.
 The x-axis refers to the attack classes, while the y-axis shows the features.
 The cells represent the occurrence (in \%) of the features across the explanations of all samples for the given attack type.
 Darker cells indicate features that appear with higher frequency.